 Although compliance with ISO standards is voluntary, as is ISO certification, the organisation and, its standards are so highly regarded today that certain ISO certifications have become expected, a ‘must have” and many organisations will not work with uncertificated organisations.

 Although there are more than 23,500 ISO standards for different industries today, there are a few that are more commonly encountered.
-These include:

 - ISO9001: Focuses on the concept that quality is customer driven; if the customer is happy then the product or service delivered has been of satisfactory quality.